Imago

 Credits: Imagn

-Double overtime, nailbiters, a photo-finish, and an almost Chris Webber (trademark pending by the man himself) – that was Kevin Durant’s blockbuster regular season start for Houston.
+Double overtime, nailbiters, a photo-finish, and an almost Chris Webber (trademark pending by the man himself) – this sums up Kevin Durant’s blockbuster regular season start for the Rockets.
 Meeting the defending champions with another young core behind him was exactly as advertised.
-The game ended 125-124 in OKC’s favor after MVPs tied the scores.
-While his first win in a Rockets jersey should be a ‘goshdarnit’ moment for KD, he should be grateful for the results.
+The game ended 125-124 in OKC’s favor after the MVPs tied the scores.
+While his first win in a Rockets jersey should be a ‘goshdarnit’ moment for KD, he should be grateful for the result.
 He almost caused a huge no-no and only got away with it because Eric Dalen didn’t do anything.
 Who is Eric Dalen?
 Just the guy with the whistle.

 Watch What’s Trending Now!

-The NBA is back on NBA and things got intense.
-The Rockets vs Thunder match in Paycom Center in Oklahoma City provided the most thrills of the season opener as Kevin Durant took on reigning MVP Shai Gilgeous-Alexander.
+The NBA is back, and things got intense.
+The Rockets vs Thunder matchup in Paycom Center in Oklahoma City provided the most thrills as Kevin Durant took on reigning MVP Shai Gilgeous-Alexander.
 SGA tied the game at 104 with two seconds left, Alperen Sengun missed a jumper, and the game went into overtime.
-That’s when a little moment had the Internet adjust their monocles for a better look.
+That’s when a little moment had the internet adjust its monocles for a better look.

 ADVERTISEMENT